Back to All Events

 Come out and help us. $45, INCLUDES A DRINK TICKET AND BOOK.

 All Ages Event.
-Sponsored by UBC Creative Writing, UBC Library, Pace Accounting, The Metro Vancouver Regional Grant, Nester's Main Street, Whole Foods Cambie Street, Save Way King Edward.
+Sponsored by UBC Creative Writing, UBC Library, Pace Accounting, Creative BC, The Metro Vancouver Regional Grant, Nester's Main Street, Whole Foods Cambie Street, Save Way King Edward.

 The official opening fundraising event for this year’s Word Vancouver festival will be an evening of readings, music, laughter, and mingling!